Comparing Left and Right Quotient Sets in Groups: Introduction

 \subsection{Background}

-Given a subset $A$ of $[N] ~\coloneq~ \{1,...,N\}$, the sumset and difference sets are defined as
+Given a subset $A$ of $[N] ~\coloneq~ \{1,...,N\}$, the \textit{sumset} and \textit{difference sets} are defined as

+respectively.
 A natural comparison arises between the cardinalities of the sum and difference sets.
-Our set $A$ is said to be \textbf{sum dominated or MSTD} (more sums than differences) if $|A+A|>|A-A|$ and \textbf{difference dominated (MDTS)} if $|A-A| > |A +A|$.
+Our set $A$ is said to be {\em sum dominated or MSTD} (more sums than differences) if $|A+A|>|A-A|$ and {\em difference dominated (MDTS)} if $|A-A| > |A +A|$.
 One might expect that the difference set would have a greater cardinality as addition is commutative in $\mathbb Z$ while subtraction is not.
 In particular, if we consider a pair of distinct elements \( a_1, a_2 \in A\), \(a_1 - a_2\) and \(a_2-a_1\) are distinct elements in the difference set, while \(a_1+a_2=a_2+a_1\) is a single element in the sumset.
 However, it is possible to have a set that is sum dominated.
-The earliest example of a MSTD set was discovered by Conway in 1960s: \( \{0,2,3,4,7,11,12,14\}\).
-Surprisingly, in contrast to the intuition that MSTD sets should form a vanishing proportion of subsets of $[N]$ as $N$ grows large, in 2006 Martin and O'Bryant \cite{martin2006setssumsdifferences} proved that the proportion of subsets of $[N]\subseteq\Z$ which are MSTD does not vanish as $N\to\infty$.
+The earliest examples of MSTD sets were discovered in the 1960s by Conway (\( \{0,2,3,4,7,11,12,14\}\)).
+Surprisingly, against the intuition that MSTD sets should form a vanishing proportion of subsets of $[N]$ as $N$ grows large, in 2006 Martin and O'Bryant \cite{martin2006setssumsdifferences} proved that the proportion of subsets of $[N]\subseteq\Z$ which are MSTD does not vanish as $N\to\infty$.
 Since then, extensive research has expanded the classical MSTD problem to various settings, including higher dimensions and various families \cite{kim2020constructionsgeneralizedmstdsets, chu2019generalizationscuriousfamilymstd, chu2019infinitefamiliespartitionsmstd}.

-One natural extension of the study of MSTD sets amongst subsets of $\mathbb Z$ is to ask this question for groups in general.
-We primarily focus on the free group \(F_2\) on two generators and the infinite dihedral group $D_\infty\cong\Z\rtimes\Z/2\Z$.
+A natural extension of the study of MSTD sets among subsets of $\mathbb Z$ is to ask the question for general groups.
+This has been investigated in previous work by \cite{ascoli2022sum,miller2014subsetsbalancedfinitegroups,nathanson2006setssumsdifferences,zhao2010counting}.
+In this paper, the main groups of interest are the free group \(F_2\) on two generators and the infinite dihedral group $D_\infty\cong\Z\rtimes\Z/2\Z$.